evoluteur/evolutility-ui-jquery/README.md

 # evolutility.js

 Evolutility provides a set of Backbone views which can change form, volume and structure like living organisms.
-For each Backbone model, all the views are defined by a shared UI-model describing fields mapping, layout, and behavior for CRUD (Create, Read, Update and Delete) and more.
+For each Backbone model, all the views are defined by a shared UI-model describing fields mapping, layout, and behavior.
+With it you can build CRUD (Create, Read, Update and Delete) pages and more without hand-coding any Javascript or CSS.

 ## Demo apps